 Saves Money

-All of this has the potential to save your organization money while making employees and the application more efficient and effective.
-Processes that are done incorrectly cost organizations money.
-A process that is done correctly saves money!
-In-app help shows employees how to do things right, therefore, saving time and money.
+This can save your organization money, making employees and the application more efficient and effective.
+Processes that are done incorrectly cost organizations money, while a process that is done correctly saves money!
+In-app help shows employees how to do things right, saving time and money.

-Fewer help desk calls also means fewer people are required to answer those calls.
-And, employees will be happier in their job when they know how to do their job right.
-That means less turnover from unhappy employees when they get frustrated with a lack of knowledge.
+Fewer help desk calls also mean fewer people are required to answer them.
+Employees will be happier when they know how to do their jobs correctly, which means less turnover from unhappy employees who get frustrated with a lack of knowledge.

 Almost everything about in-app help saves the organization money.